No Code Flows Overview

 Flow Events

 Flow Events are triggers that initiate workflows.
-When an event occurs, it is added to the Flow Event Inbox, where it awaits processing by the system.
+When an event occurs in the system, it is added to the Flow Event Inbox where it awaits processing.

 Common Flow Event examples:

-- Person Leaver — Triggered when an employee or contractor leaves the organization.
-May initiate actions such as disabling accounts, removing group memberships, archiving emails, and revoking access to resources.
+- Person Leaver — Triggered when an employee or contractor's status changes to terminated.
+Initiates actions such as disabling accounts, removing group memberships, archiving emails, and revoking access to resources.

-- Mailbox Discovered — Triggered when a new mailbox is detected.
-May initiate verification, distribution list additions, or security control setup.
+- Mailbox Discovered — Triggered when a new mailbox is detected during system discovery.
+Initiates verification processes, distribution list additions, and security control setup.

 - Account Takeover — Security-related trigger indicating potential unauthorized access.
-May initiate account suspension, security team notifications, or investigation procedures.
+Initiates account suspension, security team notifications, and investigation procedures.

 Figure 1: Flow Events page showing the Person Leaver event configuration